Black Latin American Writers in Translation

 - nationality of authors

-Today there are approximately 89 books available on ALAWiT, organized by 118 authors, 89 presses and publishers, and 31 repositories.
+Today there are approximately 89 books available on BLAWiT, organized by 118 authors, 89 presses and publishers, and 31 repositories.
 In addition, 31 more works are in progress.

 By making Afro-Latin American writers more readily available to a North American audience, the works in the series and the website will deepen our understanding of writing and race in New World History.
 They will furher provide a complementary critical history of the literaty lives and the ever-evolving print cultures found across Afro-Latin American history and culture.